haoxuanli-pku/ICML23-Propensity/README.md

 ## Propensity Matters: Measuring and Enhancing Balancing for Recommendation

-This is the official pytorch implementation of "Propensity Matters: Measuring and Enhancing Balancing for Recommendation" (2023 ICML)
+This is the official PyTorch implementation of "Propensity Matters: Measuring and Enhancing Balancing for Recommendation" (2023 ICML)

 ## Overview
-In this paper, we discuss the potential problems of the previously widely adopted metrics for learned propensities, and propose balanced-mean-squared-error (BMSE) metric for debiased recommendations.
-Based on BMSE, we propose IPS-V2 and DR-V2 as the estimators of unbiased loss, and theoretically show that IPS-V2 and DR-V2 have greater propensity balancing and smaller variance without sacrificing additional bias.
-We further propose a co-training method for learning balanced representation and unbiased prediction.
+In this paper, we discuss the potential problems of the previously widely adopted metrics and propose a novel balanced-mean-squared-error (BMSE) metric for learning propensity.
+Based on the BMSE, we propose two estimators named IPS-V2 and DR-V2 to estimate the ideal loss and theoretically show that IPS-V2 and DR-V2 have greater propensity balancing ability and smaller variance without sacrificing additional bias.
+We further propose a co-training method to co-train the propensity model and the prediction model to achieve unbiased prediction.

 ## Run the code